alco/ExReminder/README.md

   end
 ```

-Next, we have a function for cancelling the event.
-This is done by sending a
-`:cancel` message to the event process which is then received in the main loop.
+This is done by sending a `:cancel` message to the event process which is then
-If we look closely at the `main_loop` function, we'll that all it does is
+received in the main loop.
+If we look closely at the `main_loop` function
-hanging waiting for the `:cancel` message to arrive.
-Once it receives the
+below, we'll see that all it does is hang waiting for the `:cancel` message to
-message, it simply returns `:ok` and exists the loop, thus terminating the
+arrive.
+Once it receives the message, it simply returns `:ok` and exists the
-process.
+loop, thus terminating the process.

 We use a left-arrow operator `<-` to send a message (Erlang uses `!` for the
 same purpose).
 Also note the use of the caret `^` symbol.
 When you do pattern